-Brownie was rescued by a foster family, he was abandoned in a field with some horses.
-We provided him a forever home at Peaceful Fields in July of 2014.
-He’s timid and shy from his past experience but is a healthy four year old boy.
-He likes to be hand fed treats and have his rump scratched.
+Sweet Brownie was abandoned in a field with horses and then rescued by a foster family.
+PFS provided him a forever home in July of 2014.
+He’s very timid and shy from his past experiences, but is otherwise a healthy four year old boy.
+He loves to be hand fed his treats and have his rump scratched!

-In August of 2015 we rescued a female goat that had been abandoned on a condemned property here in Winchester.
-She was in pretty bad shape but is steadily improving and has been treated for internal and external parasites.
+In August of 2015, this sweet female goat was rescued.
+She had been abandoned on a condemned property here in Winchester and was in pretty bad shape.
+She had steadily improved and was treated for internal and external parasites.
 She fits in well with her new friends and is a very sweet girl.
-She is also absolutely covered in freckles!

 Frank & Eddie

-Eddie and Frank came all the way from New York, from Farm Sanctuary.
-The twins needed permanent placement and we were happy to take them.
-They are about five years old and are a comical duo!
+Frank and Eddie came all the way from Farm Sanctuary in New York.
+These twin boys needed permanent placement and the sanctuary was happy to take them.
+They are about five years old and are a very comical duo!

-As of January 2017 we have 23 chicken residents at PFS and it is difficult to make a profile for each one, but we assure you they are all unique individuals and we love them all!
-They are Ladybug, Cluck Norris, Chewbacca, Dora, Ruby, Lucy, Dennis, Buffy, Randy, Biff, Chuck, Beatrice, Xena, Marilyn, Dolly, Petula, Patsy, Thelma, Louise, Jack, Pepper, Coco and Bethany.
+As of October 2017, we have 40 chicken residents at PFS.
+It is difficult to make a profile for each of them, but we assure you they are all very unique individuals and we love every one of them!
+Some of the chicken residents are: Cluck Norris, Chewbacca, Dora, Ruby, Lucy, Dennis, Buffy, Randy, Biff, Chuck, Beatrice, Xena, Marilyn, Dolly, Petula, Patsy, Thelma, Louise, Jack, Pepper, Coco and Syd.

 LOTS MORE TO COME, PLEASE CHECK BACK OFTEN.

 WE ARE GROWING TO MEET THE NEEDS OF SO MANY ANIMALS and NEED YOUR HELP!
 Please visit our Donate tab and give generously.